 What Does Bad Pork Smell Like?

-When pork meat goes bad it smells rancid, sour, and rotten.
+When pork meat goes bad, it smells rancid, sour, rotten, and generally has an unpleasant odor.
 Trust me: you cannot miss it!
 And it generally starts showing up pretty soon.

 That’s one “great” thing about the spoiling signs of this meat.
 Unlike many others, the smell gives away the freshness almost instantly!